 These beautiful and inspiring differently-abled women are experiencing healing & hope thanks to this fair-trade workshop in India!
-This amazing workshop supports and encourages them with dignified opportunities to work as fair-trade Artisans and rise above discrimination and extreme poverty.
+This amazing workshop supports and encourages them with dignified opportunities to work as fair-trade Artisans and rise above extreme poverty, discrimination, and abuse.
 Here are their stories of hope!

 As a strong and healthy 18-year-old athlete and newlywed, Vijaymala was happily married and living with her husband and in-laws.